Director

 Can explain the strategies and tactics

-Diligently uses a project management tool
+Diligently uses the project management tool

 There is no one right method of project management.
 Choose one and make it part of the team’s daily or weekly rituals.
-A single project management tool is central to the team’s work and collaborative efforts.

 Director responsibilities